What to Expect

 This can include the placement of new wires, the use of rubber bands, and the review of home care instructions.
 Periodic X-rays will be taken to assess proper tooth movement and monitor tooth and bone health.

 Upon completion of treatment, the braces will be removed and you will be provided with retainers to hold the teeth in place.
-A set of post-treatment models, X-rays, and pictures are always completed to document the improvements.
+A set of post-treatment scans, X-rays, and pictures are always completed to document the improvements.
+The best part: a visit to our photo booth and candy wall to celebrate the big occasion!